BillLudwig/Zettelkasten/pages/Mastodon.md

 tags:: OSINT, SOCMINT, Social

 - > I use this more than Twitter, but that's not saying much.
-You can follow me
+You can follow me at https://infosec.exchange/@GhostMaker -
 - ## Notes
 - [[Mastodon]] is frustrating, here are some resources id:: 6373ab78-1824-425c-8abb-7fefa6f83b3e